dtssirimanne/Movie/README.md

-This is Movie Explorer App.
-This web application will allow users to search for movies,view details and discover treanding films.
+This is a Movie Explorer App.
+This web application will allow users to search for movies, view details, and discover trending films.